opensearch-project/documentation-website/_data-prepper/managing-data-prepper/source-coordination.md

 ## Metrics

 Metrics in source coordination are interpreted differently depending on which source is configured.
-The format of source coordination all metrics is `<sub-pipeline-name>_source_coordinator_<metric-name>`.
+The format of source coordination metrics is `<sub-pipeline-name>_source_coordinator_<metric-name>`.
 You can use the sub-pipeline name is used to identify which source these metrics are for because each sub-pipeline is unique to each source.

 ### Progress metrics